davidgiga1993/mixing-station-docs/docs/midi.md

 - Mackie Control (MCU - recommended)
 - X-Touch (in MCU mode, with metering and LCD support)
 - X-Touch Expander (in MCU mode, with metering and LCD support)
+- Waves FIT (in LV-1 Mode, with LCDs and colors)
 - Baby HUI (deprecated)

+## Known issues
+### Android
+In Android 5.0 (Lollipop) only the last plugged USB device is working correctly.
+This is a [known bug](https://code.google.com/p/android/issues/detail?id=159897) in Android and cannot be fixed.

+### iOS / MacOS
+Current iOS (>= 16) / MacOS (>=10.14) versions have a bug causing them to not support fast sysex, meaning in MCU mode the LCD display and color of the controller won't be updated.

 ## Default mappings
 The MCU and HUI protocols have a default mapping in Mixing Station, making it very easy to get started.